milbits/oldcord/README.md

 ### Or

-Put this into the custom CSS tab:
+Put this at the top of the custom CSS tab:

 ```css
 @import url("https://moyaiu.github.io/OldCord/src/main.css");